Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

   check_point.save('./lenet_models_1')
 ```

-When save successfully, we will get a ** directory** called "lenet_models_1".
+When save successfully, we will get a ** path ** called "lenet_models_1".
 This directory included directories and files corresponding with the model parameters.

 ### Loading models

-During the evaluation or prediction, we can use `oneflow.train.CheckPoint.load` to load the existing model parameters.For example:For example:
+During the evaluation or prediction, we can use `oneflow.train.CheckPoint.load` to load the existing parameters ofmodel.
+For example:

 ```python
 if __name__ == '__main__':